beylsp/cloud-train-booking-lab/03-build-ko/README.md

 kubectl port-forward service/booking-service 50051:50051
 ```

+This will set up a TCP tunnel between localhost and the booking service.

 Now, in another terminal, you can send requests to the service using either a gRPC client or a plain HTTP client (thanks to ConnectRPC).

 ```sh